InternLM/HuixiangDou/README.md

   # standalone
   python3 main.py --standalone
   ..
+  ErrorCode.SUCCESS,
-  ErrorCode.SUCCESS, Could you please advise if there is any good optimization method for video stream detection flickering caused by frame skipping?
+  Query: Could you please advise if there is any good optimization method for video stream detection flickering caused by frame skipping?
+  Reply:
   1. Frame rate control and frame skipping strategy are key to optimizing video stream detection performance, but you need to pay attention to the impact of frame skipping on detection results.
   2. Multithreading processing and caching mechanism can improve detection efficiency, but you need to pay attention to the stability of detection results.
   3. The use of sliding window method can reduce the impact of frame skipping and caching on detection results.